 All University officials involved in the adjudication and investigation process receive annual training on issues related to Domestic Violence, Dating Violence, Sexual Assault and Stalking, as well as how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
-The Director of Equity Grievance/Title IX Coordinator specifically trains EGP members every year.
+The Director of Equity Grievance/Title IX Coordinator specifically trains team members every year.
 This training includes an overview of matters related to objectivity and the weighing of evidence as well as bias and conflict of interest.
-Members are taught to impartially determine facts while relying solely on the standard of proof and the language of the Equal Opportunity, Harassment, and Sexual Misconduct Policy (https://inside.sou.edu/assets/policies/GEN.009 Final 2022 v4.pdf).
+Members are taught to impartially determine facts while relying solely on the standard of proof and the language of the Equal Opportunity, Harassment, and Sexual Misconduct Policy.

 The Equity Grievance Team also participates in yearly training and policy review led by the Director of Equity Grievance/Title IX Coordinator.
-Additionally, members of the Equity Grievance Team have participated in trainings provided by ATIXA (Association of Title IX Administrators).
+Additionally, members of the Equity Grievance Team have participated in trainings provided by organizations such as ATIXA (Association of Title IX Administrators) and Grand River Solutions.
 These trainings have featured a variety of topics including intimate partner violence, informal resolutions, conflicts of interest, advising complainants and respondents, and anticipated changes to Title IX regulations.